Hippopus hippopus

-Hippopus hippopus, also known as the Horse Hoof clam and Strawberry clam, is a species of giant clam in the Family Tridacna and the genus Hippopus.
+Hippopus hippopus, also known as the Horse Hoof clam and Strawberry clam, is a species of giant clam in the Subfamily Tridacninae and the genus Hippopus.
 Hippopus is a delicacy in many Southeast Asian countries due to its high quality meat.

-The scientific name hippopus comes from Ancient Greek for "horse foot" (ἵππος, hippos, "horse," and πούς, pous, "foot").
+The scientific name hippopus comes from Ancient Greek for "horse foot" (ἵππος, hippos, "horse", and πούς, pous, "foot").

 Distribution and habitat

-H. hippopus is found in tropical waters of the Indian and Pacific ocean.
+H. hippopus is found in tropical waters of the Indian and Pacific Oceans.
 It is commonly found on the coast of Indonesia and Palau.
-Its range extends as far as india in the Indian Ocean, and Kiribati in the Pacific ocean.
+Its range extends as far as India in the Indian Ocean, and Kiribati in the Pacific Ocean.

 H. hippopus frequently inhabits the shallow waters of fringing, barrier reefs, and seagrass beds.
 Because H. hippopus inhabits the shallow water, its symbiotic inhabitants can use sunlight to perform photosynthesis for the clam.
-Hippopus does not attach to rocks in the reef, instead, they settle on sandy patches, detached from any reef rocks.
+H. Hippopus does not attach to rocks in the reef, instead, they settle on sandy patches, detached from any reef rocks.